lexfeathers/lexfeathers.ca/pages/about.md

   <!-- <figcaption>{{ image_caption }}</figcaption> -->
 </figure>

-### I make music [for games](https://lexfeathers.ca/portfolio), and sometimes for myself.
+## Sound designer and composer for [games](https://lexfeathers.ca/portfolio)
-I've been making music for over 14 years, and have been working in games as both composer and sound designer for nearly a decade.
+I've been writing music for over 14 years, and have been working in games as both composer and sound designer for nearly a decade.
 I love bringing aural detail and depth to virtual worlds.
 Most of my work has taken place within the Toronto indie game scene.

 ## listen to my music
 - [Waxlimbs (my band)](https://waxlimbs.bandcamp.com/)